 In 1987, Sister Judith Nell was appointed Director of Library Services for the Brescia College Library – now known as the Father Leonard Alvey Library of Brescia University.

 Sister Judy has high praise for her predecessors: founding librarian Sister Hilda Mudd and the other pioneer Ursuline librarians, and she has continued in the spirit of these “great women who built this place.”
-During her tenure – almost 35 years now – she has directed what she calls “a constant revolution,” with technological enhancements, modern labs, study spaces, 24/7 access to research material and a friendly, helpful environment.
-Soon the library will enter into a 21st generation library catalog system that will allow access to Brescia library material as well as to libraries around the world in one keyword search.
+During her tenure – 42 years now – she has directed what she calls “a constant revolution,” with technological enhancements, modern labs, study spaces, 24/7 access to research material and a friendly, helpful environment.
+The library now has a 21st generation catalog system that allows access to Brescia library material as well as to libraries around the world in one keyword search.

 She appreciates her dedicated staff, three of whom have grown with the library during 20 or more years of service.
 She sees the library as “the students’ office on campus,” and “a continuously evolving learning space and atmosphere for every generation.”